Call me on the job on:

 What are incised posts?

-• The best wood to use for incised post is the Heart wood from the Spruce tree.
+• The best wood to use for incised posts is the Heart wood from the Spruce tree.
 Spruce trees have a high resin count which means it does not absorb moisture well, meaning it should be more durable in wet conditions.
 Not all incised posts are made using the Spruce tree wood, so check before buying.
+Spruce or larch as the timbers has a good durability and absorption of the preservative.

-• Preservatives used are organic water based preservatives.
+• Preservatives used are organic water-based preservatives.
 The incisions in the post will hold more preservative and allow a better saturation of the post after the pressure treatment process has finished

 Redwood fence posts